maRT1gaS/cloudflare-docs/content/workers/examples/cache-using-fetch.md

 ---
 weight: 1000
 type: example
 summary: Determine how to cache a resource by setting TTLs, custom cache keys, and cache headers in a fetch request.
 tags:
   - Caching
   - Cache API
   - Middleware
 pcx-content-type: configuration
+title: Cache using fetch
 ---

 # Cache using fetch